Wadeye: Art and culture

 Nym Bunduk was the first painter in Wadeye who had international interest.
 He was asked by Bill Stanner, an anthropologist who had come with Richard Docherty in 1935, to produce pieces explaining traditional law, which he made after he saw a map produced by Stanner.
 He produced many bark paintings of the dreaming which informed Stanner's research.
 In the 1958 George Chaloupka commissioned 64 paintings by local artists including Nym Bunduk, Charlie Mardigan and Charlie Brinken.
 By the 1960s the Catholic Mission was buying artworks from local artists at the mission store.
 Bark painting soon became a small mission-run cottage industry.
-Today in Wadeye Mark Crocomb follows in the footsteps of Stanner collecting history and languages before they are lost.

 Following in the tradition of Nym Bundak is Richard 'Skunky' Parmbuk.
-He is one of many artists filling the space left by Nym in Wadeye.

 Climate

 As any other regions in the Top End, Wadeye has a tropical savanna climate (Aw) with distinct wet and dry seasons.
 The dry season normally occurs from about May to October.
-The temperature of the dry season can drop below 10 °C during the coolest months between May and August, and it can peak above 40 °C in the build up months between September to November.
+The temperature of the dry season can drop below 10 °C during the coolest months between May and August, and it can peak above 40 °C in the build up months between September and November.
 The wet season is generally associated with monsoon rains and tropical cyclones.
 Most of the rainfall occurs from December to March (southern hemisphere summer), when thunderstorms are not very uncommon and afternoon relative humidity averages over 70 percent during the wettest months.